ashhendrata/ashhendrata/README.md

 - 🧱 Currently learning how to 3D print and use Blender!

 💻 **Tech Stack:**
-- 📚 Languages: Java, Python, JavaScript, TypeScript, SQL
+- 📚 Languages: Java, Python, JavaScript, TypeScript, SQL, Swift
 - 🛠️ Tools and Frameworks: HTML/CSS, React.js, Next.js, Spring Boot, Git

 🚀 **Projects:**
 - 🎉 As one of GitHub's All In Open Source fellows, I appreciate interacting with others and exchanging ideas
-- 🎬 My first project was a movie/tv show finder and since then have embarked on more challenges!
+- 🎬 My first project was a to-do list and since then have embarked on more challenges!
 - 🐉 My favorite project is a game called "Dragon's Paradise" and it won "Best Creative Theme" :)
 - 🛒 I'm currently building an e-commerce platform for a friend